wagtail/wagtail/docs/reference/contrib/modeladmin/reversing_urls.rst

     url_helper = AuthorModelAdmin().url_helper

     index_url = url_helper.get_action_url('index')
-    # OR we can use the cached property which is easier
+    # OR we can use the 'index_url' shortcut
-    also_index_url = url_helper.index_url # remember do not call this property as a function
+    also_index_url = url_helper.index_url # note: do not call this property as a function
-    # will output /admin/my-app/author
+    # both will output /admin/my-app/author

     create_url = url_helper.get_action_url('create')
-    # OR we can use the cached property which is easier
+    # OR we can use the 'create_url' shortcut
-    also_create_url = url_helper.create_url # remember do not call this property as a function
+    also_create_url = url_helper.create_url # note: do not call this property as a function
-    # will output /admin/my-app/author/create
+    # both will output /admin/my-app/author/create

 .. note::